-Adult hookworms produce eggs which are shed via the feces.
+Adult hookworms produce eggs that are shed via feces.
 Once in the environment, eggs hatch into infective larvae after 2-5 days.

 As infective hookworm larvae are in the environment, it is possible to track them into the home on our shoes.
 Infection can occur if the cat inhales or ingests the larvae (from the coat), or via skin penetration.

 Transmission this way is uncommon, but it may be possible.

 Also known as cestodes, tapeworms are flat, segmented worms that live in the small intestine of cats and other mammals.

 Tapeworms have no mouth or digestive tract themselves and must obtain their food source pre-digested, they have a tough outer skin that is capable of withstanding the strong digestive juices.
 Tapeworms absorb the cat’s pre-disgested food through their porous skin.

 There are approximately 5,000 species of tapeworm in the world, each of which has a specific host, only a small number of tapeworms infect cats.